Julie Guicciardi: Connection with Beethoven

-In 1802, he dedicated to her (using the Italian form of her name "Giulietta Guicciardi" to conform with the conventions of dedications) the Piano Sonata No. 14, which although originally titled Sonata quasi una Fantasia (like its companion piece, Piano Sonata No. 13 in E-flat major) subsequently became known by the popular nickname Moonlight Sonata.
-This dedication was not Beethoven's original intention, and he did not have Guicciardi in mind when writing the Moonlight Sonata.
+This dedication was not Beethoven's original intention, and he did not have Guicciardi in mind when writing the sonata.
 Thayer, in his Life of Beethoven, states that the work Beethoven originally intended to dedicate to Guicciardi was the Rondo in G, Op.
 51 No. 2, but this had to be dedicated to Countess Lichnowsky.
 So he cast around at the last moment for a piece to dedicate to Guicciardi.
 (Note: According to recent scholarship, Beethoven may have dedicated the sonata to Julie as "payback" for an unwanted gift he had received from her mother.)

 In 1823, Beethoven confessed to his secretary and later biographer Anton Schindler, that he was indeed in love with her at the time.
 In his 1840 Beethoven biography, Schindler claimed that "Giulietta" was the addressee of the letter to the "Immortal Beloved".
 This notion was instantly questioned (though not in public) by her cousin Therese Brunsvik: "Three letters by Beethoven, allegedly to Giulietta.
 Could they be a hoax?"
 (Note: The letter to the "Immortal Beloved" consists of three parts.)
 Therese's doubts were well-founded because, unlike Schindler and other contemporaries, she knew all about the intense and long-lasting romance between Beethoven and her sister Josephine: "Three letters by Beethoven ... they must be to Josephine whom he had loved passionately."
 (Note: The claim that "Giulietta" was the "Immortal Beloved" has been thoroughly discredited.)

 In the 1994 film Immortal Beloved, Countess Guicciardi is played by Valeria Golino.